AdobeDocs/experience-manager-cloud-service.it-IT/help/screens-cloud/introduction/adobe-analytics-integration-with-screens.md

 ---
-title: Integrazione di Adobe Analytics con AEM Screens
+title: Integrazione di Adobe Analytics con AEM Screens Cloud
 seo-title: Adobe Analytics Integration with AEM Screens
 description: Segui questa pagina per scoprire l’integrazione predefinita di AEM Screens con Adobe Analytics e ti fornisce una prova di riproduzione.
 seo-description: Follow this page to learn about out of the box integration of AEM Screens with Adobe Analytics and provides you with a proof of play.